Jeremy Hellickson: Baltimore Orioles

 On July 28, 2017, the Phillies traded Hellickson to the Baltimore Orioles for Hyun-soo Kim and Garrett Cleavinger.

-In his first start as an Oriole, Hellickson threw seven shutout innings against the Royals, striking out three batters while earning the win in a 6-0 victory.
+In his first start as an Oriole, Hellickson threw seven shutout innings against the Royals, striking out three batters while earning the win in a 6–0 victory.
 Despite that hot start, Hellickson struggled down the stretch, posting a 5.43 ERA over 30 starts over the course of the season.
 For the 2017 season, between the two teams he led the majors in giving up the most home runs per nine innings (1.92).
 He became a free agent following the conclusion of the season.

 Washington Nationals

-Hellickson signed a minor league contract with the Washington Nationals that included an invitation to major league spring training on March 17, 2018.
+On March 17, 2018, Hellickson signed a minor league contract with the Washington Nationals that included an invitation to major league spring training.
 His contract was selected on April 16 for a start against the New York Mets at Citi Field.
 In his Nationals debut, Hellickson worked into the fifth inning while giving up two runs, taking a no-decision as his team rallied in the eighth inning to win 8–6.
 He earned his first Nationals win on May 8, 2018, at PETCO Park, taking a perfect game bid into the seventh inning and allowing no runs in the two-hit outing, striking out eight San Diego Padres in the process.
-He began his tenure with Washington going 2-0 with a 2.28 ERA before landing on the disabled list with a hamstring strain.
-He ended the season with a 5-3 record in 91 1/3 innings.
+He began his tenure with Washington going 2–0 with a 2.28 ERA before landing on the disabled list with a hamstring strain.
+He ended the season with a 5–3 record in 91 1/3 innings.

 On February 8, 2019, Hellickson re-signed with the Nationals, inking a one-year, $1.3 million contract with up to $4 million in incentives.
-In 9 appearances (8 starts) Hellickson went 2-3 with a 6.23 ERA before suffering a season-ending shoulder injury.
-The Nationals finished the 2019 year with a 93-69 record, clinching a wild card spot, and eventually went on to win the 2019 World Series over the Houston Astros, their first championship in franchise history.
+In 9 appearances (8 starts) Hellickson went 2–3 with a 6.23 ERA before suffering a season-ending shoulder injury.
+The Nationals finished the 2019 year with a 93–69 record, clinching a wild card spot, and eventually went on to win the 2019 World Series over the Houston Astros, their first championship in franchise history.
 Although Hellickson did not participate in any postseason action, he won his first World Series championship.

 Hellickson retired from baseball on February 14, 2020, after experiencing a shoulder setback prior to spring training.